2 But you, O Bethlehem Ephrathah,

 37 David himself calls him Lord.
 So how is he his son?”
 And the great throng heard him gladly.

-Quoting Psalm 110, Jesus claimed to be the Messiah who is much more than the Son of David.
-In the psalm, David calls Jesus, the Christ, my Lord.
-No King would ever call his son Lord.
+In the psalm, David calls the coming messiah, my Lord.
+But no King would ever call his descendent Lord.
 David would never call Jesus his king.
-That is unless Jesus actually lived before David and was the eternal king.
+That is unless Jesus was the eternal king.
 The Lord of lords.
 The cosmic Christ seated at the right hand of God the Father.

 It is this truth that allows Jesus to be the true shepherd king that we all need.
-The king who doesn’t need to demand anything from his people, and therefore, can simply give to his people.
-The king who is much more than just an example of how to live a peaceful life, or even much more than a martyr who would sacrifice his life for an earthly and temporal peace.
+The king who doesn’t need to demand anything from his people, and therefore, can simply give all that he has to his people.
+The king who is much more than just an example of how to live a peaceful life, but a king who will actually be their peace.

 Jesus IS our peace.
 He doesn’t merely point to peace, proclaim peace, demonstrate peace, or even establish peace.
 He IS peace.
 Shalom.
 Flourishing.
 His very life is our “good life.”

 Now, through our union with Christ, the one who IS our peace has brought internal peace to our hearts.
 The peace of his constant care and protection.
-The peace of his promise of eternal life.
 The peace of the freedom of his forgiveness.
 The peace of his completed righteousness imputed to us.
 The peace of victory over every enemy that would seek to destroy us.
 The peace of knowing the final outcome.
 The peace of his unconditional love and grace.
 The peace of his presence in every valley and on every mountain top.
 The peace that surpasses all understanding.

 “To live is Christ” is to have the One who IS our peace.
-This is not a peace you must earn or achieve, for that would bring no peace at all.
+Not a peace you must earn or achieve, for that would bring no peace at all.
 It is a peace that is freely given as the life of Jesus the gracious Shepherd King of our hearts.

 Do you have the peace of the Shepherd King?